Behgjet Pacolli: Lobbying for Kosovo independence

 Pacolli's commitment to improving the livelihood in his homeland continued after the Kosovo War ended.
-In 2005 he created the lobbying company "The New Kosovo Alliance", through which he lobbied exclusively for the creation of the country of Kosovo.
-During this time, Pacolli collaborated with many important figures in world politics, especially American leaders, such as Frank Carlucci, Morton Abramovitz, S. Waterman, Zbigniew Brzezinski, Janusz Bugajski, Henry Kissinger, and many others.
+In 2005, he founded the lobbying company New Kosovo Alliance (AKR), through which he lobbied exclusively for the creation of the country of Kosovo.
+During this time, Pacolli collaborated with many important figures in world politics, primarily American elected officials and diplomats, including Frank Carlucci, Morton Abramowitz, S. Waterman, Zbigniew Brzezinski, Janusz Bugajski, Henry Kissinger, and many others.
 For four years, he was also a member of the board of trustees of the Center for International and Strategic Studies (CSIS), in the Committee led by Henry Kissinger, during which time he continued his lobbying efforts towards creating the appropriate conditions for declaring Kosovo an independent country.

-The New Kosovo Alliance's lobbying mission, was considered fulfilled by Pacolli and other members of the organization, at the time when US President Bush during his visit to Tirana in June 2007, stated, "Kosovo must be a country, an independent republic, now".
+The New Kosovo Alliance (AKR)'s lobbying mission was considered fulfilled by Pacolli and other members of the organization when the US President George W. Bush, during his visit to Tirana in June 2007, stated, "Kosovo must be a country, an independent republic, now."

-Since Kosovo's declaration of independence in February 2008, Pacolli has been working to convince other countries to officially recognize Kosovo as an independent country.
-Pacolli has been continuing his lobbying activities all around the world, where he has met senior leaders of world countries in an attempt to convince them to recognize Kosovo's independence.
+Since Kosovo declared independence in February 2008, Pacolli has dedicated a significant amount of effort, time, and financial resources to advocating for the international community's formal recognition of Kosovo's sovereignty and independence.
+He has expanded his lobbying activities on an international level, while holding meetings with senior diplomats, politicians, and heads of state of many countries in an attempt to convince them to recognize Kosovo's independence.

 New Kosovo Alliance

-On 17 March 2006, The New Kosovo Alliance changed its function and transformed into a political party.
-In the 2007 elections, AKR became the third-strongest party by votes and lead the parliamentary opposition in Kosovo, giving its contribution to the declaration of Kosovo's independence on February 17th, 2008.
-During this period, although in opposition, Behgjet Pacolli continued to work towards achieving international recognition of Kosovo's independence.
+On 17 March 2006, the New Kosovo Alliance transformed its function into Kosovo's political party.
+In the 2007 elections, AKR became the third-strongest party by votes and led the parliamentary opposition in Kosovo, contributing its share to the declaration of Kosovo's independence on 17 February 2008.
+During this period, although in opposition, Pacolli continued to work towards achieving international recognition of Kosovo's independence.

-Pacolli became a deputy in the Assembly of Kosovo and a member of the Committee for Budget and Finance.
-With Pacolli's rise in politics, he was seen as a great asset not only to Kosovo but to its development.
+Pacolli was elected a deputy in the Assembly of the Republic of Kosovo and was also named as a member of the Budget and Finance Committee.
+With his rise in Kosovo's politics, Pacolli was becoming widely perceived as a great asset not only to Kosovo's politics but also to the country's general development.